kushpatel7764/AI_Resume_Creator/README.md

 # KushPatel_Project1
-This project uses Gemini A.I. model to generate a resume in Markdown format.
-To create the resume, the A.I. model is
+This project uses Gemini A.I. model to generate a resume or cover letter in Markdown format.
+To create the resume, the A.I. model must be
 provided with a job description and a personal description.
 A WebUI has been added to this project for easier user interactions.
 To view the website, navigate to the src directory of this project and run python app.py.
 While the script is running, open your browser and go to http://127.0.0.1:5000.
-The website has two tabs: Available Jobs and Profile.
+The website has three tabs: Available Jobs, Profile, and Resume.
 In the Available Jobs tab, users can browse job listings.
 In the Profile tab, users to save information that can help their employability.
+In the Resume tab, users can create a resume or cover letter for the selected job and profile with Google Gemini.

 **Instructions to Run the Program:**
 1. Ensure libraries from `requirements.txt` are installed.